*** ROADWORK NOTICE posted 3-26-2025 ****

 --- BUDGET/FINANCE COMMITTEE (Chaired by Treasurer)

 These persons will help review the books, bank statements, invoices to make sure every amount of money spent is recorded and verified.
 Also helping to draft proposals to set the annual budget for the Association to vote on.
+The 2025 budget was ratified by the community at the December 8, 2024 meeting.

 --- BYLAWS COMMITTEE (Chaired by Secretary)